knromaric/Algorithms-and-Data-Structure-in-python/README.md

 ### Finding the most repetitive character in a string
  *Directions

     given a string, return the character that is most commonly used in the string

  *examples:

     max_char('abccccccc') -> 'c'
     max_char('apple 1231111') -> '1'

+### FizzBuzz problem
+*Directions

+    Write a program that console logs the numbers from 1 to n. but for multiples of three print "fizz" instead of the number and for the multiples of five print "buzz".
+For numbers which are multiples of both three and five print "fizzbuzz".

+*examples

+    fizzbuzz(5) >>
+    1
+    2
+    fizz
+    4
+    buzz